 This article may contain affiliate/compensated links.
 For full information, please see our disclaimer here.

+A guide on where to have the most epic downtown view of the Minneapolis skyline.
 An ultimate list of places to snag the best view of the downtown Minneapolis, MN skyline.
 Every large city has an iconic skyline view.
 Minneapolis, compared to many other metropolitan cities has a relatively small downtown area.
 However, being smaller in comparison doesn’t take away from how beautiful the skyline is.
 (I may be biased as I am born and raised in Minnesota!)

 Unless you’re from Minnesota, you probably aren’t aware that almost everyone has a preference of the two “Twin Cities” Minneapolis vs. St. Paul.
 Minneapolis boasts up and coming bars/restaurants and newer areas where younger generations tend to flock whereas St. Paul is more historic and rooted in tradition.
 St. Paul has the beautiful Rice Park and also has a lot of great restaurants and breweries.
 My top 5 breweries in the Twin Cities.